 Swissoptic AG is a subsidiary of the Berliner Glas group and stands for globally accepted quality and the highest precision in the world of optics.

-We develop and produce a broad range of coated precision-optics components, assemblies and systems.
-We are your competent partner along the entire process chain from design through to serial production.
+We develop and produce a broad range of coated precision-optical components, assemblies and systems.
+We are your competent partner along the entire process chain from concept through to series production.

 The company at a glance: